Mike Pruitt: NFL career statistics

-Later years
+Later life

 After retiring from football, Pruitt owned a Ford dealership in Lima, Ohio, and a Honda dealership in Akron, Ohio.
 He sold his Ford dealership in approximately 2006, then his Honda dealership in 2014.
 As of 2003, he lived in Strongsville, Ohio.

 Pruitt was inducted into the Greater Cleveland Sports Hall of Fame in 2003.
 In 2013, he was named by The Plain Dealer as the 38th best player in Browns' history.
 Currently, he serves as a Jehovah's Witness in Cleveland.